FPFanatic/automate_boring_stuff/README.md

-# automate_boring_stuff
+# multiclipboard

-My versions of selected projects from _Automate the Boring Stuff with Python_ by Al Sweigart.
+My versions of multiclipboard from _Automate the Boring Stuff with Python_ by Al Sweigart.

-More projects TBA